alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 cf set-space-role ana@example.com acme test SpaceDeveloper
 ```

-### Add users to the GOV.UK PaaS

-Org managers must add users to the GOV.UK PaaS when they join their team.

-Go to the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk) and select Manage team members.

-All new user accounts are given access to your org’s sandbox space.
-An org manager can then grant that user account access to other spaces.

-#### Remove users
+### Remove users from a space

-Org managers must remove users from the GOV.UK PaaS when they leave their team.

 When a team member leaves or stops working on a project, the org manager must revoke that team member’s access rights.
-The org manager does this by removing all of that team member’s user roles within the team’s orgs and spaces.
+The org manager does this by removing all of that team member’s user roles within the team’s spaces.
 Run the following to remove a role within a space:

 ```
 cf unset-space-role USERNAME ORG SPACE ROLE